 Specifically, expenditures treated as investments are assigned with an array of conditions and expectations when they are first initiated.
 This change allows districts to institutionalize and normalize regular scrutiny of those expenditures according to those pre-specified and agreed-upon conditions and expectations, whose results carry implications for budgetary or implementation actions.

 Issues revealed from the review and examination compel and guide district leaders to take actions.
-At the same time, the review and examination results provide powerful tools for leaders to communicate and justify their decisions, especially for those unpopular ones.
-With this systematic and transparent approach, budgetary adjustments are more likely to be accepted by stakeholders.
+At the same time, the review and examination results provide powerful tools for leaders to communicate and justify their decisions, especially for those politically unpopular ones.
+With this systematic and transparent approach, leaders are better positioned to make strategic budgetary adjustments and those adjustments are more likely to be accepted by stakeholders.